 Non-traditional occupations for women are those skilled and technical jobs that employ fewer than 25-percent women.
 Examples of occupations that are considered nontraditional for women include: aviation maintenance, engineering, law enforcement, and welding.

-In the past, women's employment has been clustered in only about 40 of the more than 440 different jobs listed with U.S. Department of Labor.
 Jobs women have traditionally worked in, such as child care and clerical positions, typically offer fewer benefits, lower wages and fewer opportunities for advancement than jobs that are considered nontraditional for women.
 This explains why in the past, there has been a strong focus specifically on making women aware of, and promoting the choice of, nontraditional careers among women.

 Non-traditional occupations for men are those skilled and technical jobs that employ fewer than 25-percent men.
 Examples of occupations that are considered nontraditional for men include: administrative support, cosmetology, elementary education, and many health care fields including nursing.